Write Long-form Blog Posts in Your Style & Tone with AI: Complete Guide

 Now let’s train this AI model!

-When your model finishes, go to the Playground.
+When your model finishes fine-tuning, go to the Playground.

-Now you can type a real topic and notes in the prompt area…and generate whole blog posts.
+Now you can type real notes in the prompt area and generate blog posts!

 Make sure to set max tokens to 4,000 so your output doesn’t get cut off.
-I recommend doing one completion at a time, and experimenting with temperature in the range of 0 to 0.8, although you can go up all the way up to 2, just to get crazy.
-The closer you get to 2, however, the more likely you are to get weird off-the-rails kinds of output.
+I recommend doing one completion at a time, and experimenting with temperature in the range of 0.6 to 0.8.

-What I’ve found to be a solid and intuitive workflow is to write some notes and generate a post, then get ideas from the post and add to and revise my notes.
-Doing this 3-4 times, I can produce a pretty solid article in about 5 minutes.
+My workflow is to write some notes, generate a post, then get ideas from the post and add them back into my notes.
+Doing this repeatedly, I can produce a pretty solid article draft in just a few iterations.

-Each of these 5-min "solid" articles are ones that would have easily cost me $300-500 if I paid a content writer for them. 🤯
+It's hard to believe that a year ago, each of these output drafts would have easily cost me $300-500 if I paid a content writer for them.
+Now I can produce them for pennies. 🤯

 Also keep in mind that you should not trust any facts the model states, sources it cites, or quotes it attributes.
 These are likely made up (hallucinations).